dcouch440/pizza-parlor/README.md

 Test: 'It will be used inside methods to increase values but will not exceed 3'
 Expect: (menu.setOnionPrice() 'Called 4 times').toEqual(Menu{totalCost: 3, onion: {[4, {total: 3}]})

+Describe: eventLogger()
+Test: 'It will take in four arguments, the current event being fired, object to be called on, nodes to be passed through, and a modal node to show for user total'
+Expect: eventLogger(MouseEvent {isTrusted: true,...}, Menu {parmigiano: Array(5),...}, NodeList(7) [p#items,...], <div id="total-popup">...</div> ).toEqual('This should use the id of the nodes event target name to decide which action to take. this function is responsible for all interactions with the Menu object.
+Please see corresponding methods for each case to see what actions are being taken.
+The node list is in corresponding order to know which total to update.')
 ```

 * * *